roobscoob/among-us-protocol/04_rpc_message_types/28_repairsystem.md

 ## The `Amount` Field

 How the `Amount` is read depends on the `System ID`.
-Below is a list of all [`SystemType`s](../01_packet_structure/06_enums.md#systemtype) that can be interacted with using this RPC message as well as pseudocode, when necessary, on how to parse them.
+Below is a list of every [`SystemType`](../01_packet_structure/06_enums.md#systemtype) that can be interacted with using this RPC message as well as pseudocode, when necessary, on how to parse the `Amount` for that system.

 #### `ELECTRICAL`